FarmDyn/documentation/docs/template/plant_nutrition.md

 ```

 For different intensities, the corresponding amount of nutrient applied
-has to be determined to fulfil the need *p\_nutNeed*.
+has to fulfil the need *p\_nutNeed*.

 The parameter *p\_basNut* defines the amount of nutrients coming from
-other sources than directly applied fertilizer.
+other sources than directly applied fertiliser, for example mineralization and atmospheric deposition.
 The curve suggests that
 for a 53%-level of yield, only 20% of the N dose at full yield is
 necessary.
 Assuming a minimum nutrient loss factor that allows defining
-how much N a crop takes up from other sources (mineralisation,
+how much N a crop takes up from other sources:
-atmospheric deposition):

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/cropping.gms GAMS /p_basNut\(crops.*?nut.*?\$.*?\$/ /;/)
 ```GAMS